elebarone/lab04/README.md

 - **Markdown Proficiency**: Gain practical experience in writing and managing Markdown documents.

 ## Instructions
-- Please use the template complete the TODOs in `writing/temp.md`.
+- Please use the template file and complete the TODOs in `writing/temp.md`.

 ### _Notes_:
 - For this lab, GatorGrader will verify that all TODOs have been eliminated and that your submission includes a minimum of 200 words.